Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Introduction

 We remark that some versions of this lemma were perhaps implicit in prior work, e.g., \cite{HS01}.
 The restoration lemma itself has proved somewhat difficult to apply directly, and most applications of this theory use weaker variants instead (e.g., \cite{bodwin2017preserving, BiloCG0PP18, ChechikCFK17}).
 The issue is that the restoration lemma is \emph{tiebreaking-sensitive}, in a sense that we next explain.

 To illustrate, let us try a naive attempt at applying the restoration lemma.
-One might try to restore a shortest path $\pi(s, t)$ under a failing edge $e$ by searching over all possible midpoints $x$, concatenating the existing shortest paths $\pi(s, x), \pi(t, x)$, and then selecting the replacement $s \leadsto t$ path to be the shortest among all concatenated paths that avoid $e$.
+One might try to restore a shortest path $\pi(s, t)$ under a failing edge $e$ by searching over all possible midpoint nodes $x$, concatenating the existing shortest paths $\pi(s, x), \pi(t, x)$, and then selecting the replacement $s \leadsto t$ path to be the shortest among all concatenated paths that avoid $e$.
 It might seem that the restoration lemma promises that one such choice of midpoint $x$ will yield a valid replacement shortest path.
-But this isn't quite right: the restoration lemma promises that \emph{there exist} two shortest paths of the form $\pi(s, x), \pi(t, x)$ whose concatenation forms a valid replacement path.
-But generally there can be many shortest $s \leadsto x$ and $t \leadsto x$ paths, and in designing the initial routing table we implicitly broke ties to select just one of them.
-The restoration lemma does not promise that the \emph{selected} shortest paths can be used to restore the shortest $s \leadsto t$ path by concatenating two of them.
+But this isn't quite right: the restoration lemma only promises that \emph{there exist} two shortest paths of the form $\pi(s, x), \pi(t, x)$ whose concatenation forms a valid replacement path.
+Generally there can be many tied-for-shortest $s \leadsto x$ and $t \leadsto x$ paths, and in designing the initial routing table we implicitly broke ties to select just one of them.
+The bad case is when for the proper midpoint node $x$, we select the canonical shortest $s \leadsto x$ path to be one that uses the failing edge $f$ (even though the restoration lemma promises that a \emph{different} $s \leadsto x$ shortest path avoids $f$), and thus this restoration-by-concatenation algorithm wrongly discards $x$ as a potential midpoint node.